-Chemistry (CHE) Physical Sciences & Mathematics Department School of Natural & Social Sciences Carhart Science Building science.
+Chemistry (CHE) Physical Sciences & Mathematics Department School of Natural & Social Sciences Carhart Science Building

 Objectives: The offerings in Chemistry are for those students desiring a combination of scientific and professional knowledge that will assist them in rendering a service to the world in which science is of fundamental importance.
-The courses are basic to pre-professional areas and to careers in
+The courses are basic to pre-professional areas and to careers in science.

-Major in Chemistry (BA or BS) 39-55 hours Chemistry Core: 17-18 hours
+Major in Chemistry (BA or BS) 39-56 hours Chemistry Core: 16-17 hours

 BIO 110 must be taken as the General Education requirement.
+Computer literacy requirements in the discipline will be addressed in CHE 305.

 CHE 106 General Chemistry I 4

 107 General Chemistry II 4

 305 Analytical Chemistry 4

-NAT 112 Intro to Personal Computers 1

 PHY 201 General Physics I (3) or

-301 University Physics I (4)
+301 University Physics I (4) .
+3-4

 321 Physics Laboratory I 1

-D1 Calle Calle in a contraction of

-Plus one of the following concentrations:
+Plus one e of the following concentrations:

+${\bf Subject\ Endorsement-Chemistry\ Education}$

-Subject Endorsement-Chemistry Education Concentration: 22 hours + core
+Concentration: 23 hours + core

-MAT 137 Applied Calculus (3) must be taken as the Mathematics General Education requirement.
+MAT 130 Pre-Calculus Math (5) or both MAT 121 College Algebra (3) and MAT 122 Applied Trigonometry (1) must be taken as the Mathematics General Education requirement.

 CHE 208 Intro Organic Chem or

 314 Organic Chem I 4

-326 Biochemistry I
+326 Biochemistry I 4

-393 Laboratory Techniques
+393 Laboratory Techniques 1

-456 Physical Chemistry I
+456 Physical Chemistry I 3

 493 Laboratory Management 1

 EAS 110 Introduction to Meteorology or

-120 Intro to Geology4
+120 Intro to Geology 4

 BIO, C HE, NAT, PHY elective courses

-red 300 or above
+number red 300 or above 6

+EΓ OU 409 Science Content Area Methods and M Material